 Menu Close

-7 Signs That Your Family Member Is Struggling with Addiction
+7 Signs Your Family Member Is Struggling with Addiction

-The fact of the matter is, if you have suspicions that someone close to you is struggling with an addiction, you are probably right.
-If you want to confirm those suspicions so you can get your loved one help, here are some things to look for:
+The fact of the matter is, if you have suspicions that someone close to you is struggling with a substance use disorder, you are probably right.
+If you want to confirm those suspicions to get your loved one help, here are some things to look for.

 • Rapid weight loss or gain